-The FCLT will comprise two full days of intensive training to enable participants to volunteer as leaders of the internationally renowned Family Connections program.
+The two days of training will enable participants to join family connections as a leader of the internationally renowned Family Connections program.
 This training is only for those who wish to run NEABPD Australia’s Family Connections groups as volunteer leaders and can commit to running a group within three months post training.

 Event: 8:00am to 4:00pm

 Health Professionals: $195